queenvictoria/ember-videojs/README.md

 ember-videojs
 ==============================================================================

-Use the (VideoJS)[https://videojs.com/] player in your Ember project
+Use [VideoJS](https://videojs.com/) HTML5 video player components in your Ember project.

 Installation
 ------------------------------------------------------------------------------